 Class of 2019: Liz Startin, Duane Startin, Betty Ann Sullivan

-FINANCIAL MANAGEMENT TEAM
+FINANCIAL MANAGEMENT TEAM (in lieu of a Treasurer)

-Receiving: Three Rotating Two-person Teams of Counters:
+Receiving: Rotating two-person Teams of Tellers

 Financial Management Coordinator: Phil Zirkle

 Wayne Long, Phillip Zirkle, Houston Lynch

 SESSION COMMITTEE CHAIRS

 Congregational Care.
 Chair: Duane Startin